 If you have a signature stainless steel Le Creuset knob it will withstand any temperature either inside an oven or on a cooktop.
 The metal knobs are also dishwasher safe.

 Unfortunately, you should not expose a cold enamel cast-iron Dutch oven to a heat source.
 As per manufacturers’ instructions and science, you should heat them up together – even when making Dutch oven bread.

 The enamel should always be treated the same as glass – but more so because it adheres to another material – cast iron.

 So you should be heating your Dutch oven and your heat source up together.

-I get asked this question all the time and while I could continue to give a lengthy explanation here I chose instead many months ago to write a separate article which answers the question plus much more.
+I get asked this question all the time and while I could continue to give a lengthy explanation here I chose instead many months ago to write a separate article that answers the question of how to use a Dutch oven while camping plus much more.

-Why is a Dutch Oven Good for Cooking?
+Why is a Dutch oven any good for cooking?

 A Dutch oven is good for cooking because you can prepare your favorite recipes all in one pot.
 Saute, brown, sear place all the ingredients in the pot together then cook either over your stovetop heat source or in a conventional oven.

 Dutch ovens are also economical because of the heat retention you are able to cook meals without using as much power.